jerbas/jerbas/README.md

 - 👋 Hi, I’m @jerbas
 - 👀 I’m interested in database languages SQL, NoSQL.
 - 🌱 I’m currently learning NoSQL and Python
-- 💞️ I'm looking to collaborate  databases developpers.
+- 💞️ I'm looking to collaborate  databases developers.
 - 📫 How to reach me a team that develops database for big data  and AI + ML

 <!---